maven-eclipse/maven-eclipse.github.io/README.md

  - https://bitbucket.org/confluenity/maven ([from StackOverflow](http://stackoverflow.com/a/19857630)) - Abandoned, original domain doesn't work, bitbucket repo isn't web accessible, last release is 4.3.1

 # How to use
-If you were using [swt-repo on Google Code](http://code.google.com/p/swt-repo/) this is a drop in replacement
+If you were using [swt-repo on Google Code](http://code.google.com/p/swt-repo/) this is a drop in replacement.

-Add this to your pom.xml:
+Add this to your pom.xml: (Gradle, Ivy, and other builders users: The information is the same)

 ```
 <repositories>